AD Police Files: Manga

 A.D.
 Police: Dead End City (A.D.POLICE 終焉都市, A.D.POLICE Shuuen Toshi), a seinen manga series written by Toshimichi Suzuki and illustrated by Tony Takezaki, is set between the first and the second part of A.D.
 Police Files.
 It was serialized by Byakuya Shobo on its seinen magazine Bandai B-Club between November 1989 and August 1990.
 Its chapters were compiled into a single volume that was later translated into English by Viz Communications for the United States and by Manga Books for the British audience and in French by Samourai.

 The manga is set in 2032.
 The A.D.
 Police are an elite group of highly trained and specially equipped police officers, who have been formed to deal with terrorist activities and Boomer crimes in the city of Mega Tokyo.

 The A.D.
 Police are offered a great deal of leeway in their activities, often blockading large sections of the city and causing great amounts of property damage in the course of fulfilling their duty.
 Despite their dedication to their jobs, however, the citizens of Mega Tokyo tend to dislike and distrust members of the A.D.
 Police, seeing them as corrupt and ineffectual.

 Related series

 In 1999, AIC created a reboot of A.D.
 Police Files called A.D.
 Police: To Protect and Serve that was broadcast by TV Tokyo.
 Unlike A.D.
-Police Files, it is set in universe of the reboot series Bubblegum Crisis Tokyo 2040, and serves as a prequel to the aforementioned series.
+Police Files, it is set in the universe of the reboot series Bubblegum Crisis Tokyo 2040, and serves as a prequel to the aforementioned series.